 Use Cloudamize's integration with ASR to migrate machines monitored by a Cloudamize agent to Azure.
 Setup configuration servers, install Mobility Services, test the migration, and perform the migration; all from the Cloudamize platform.

-- Assessments using our agentless installation approach will not be able to migrate via ASR.
+- Agent installed method.
+Assessments using our agentless installation approach will not be able to migrate via ASR.

 - A new Windows instance with ASR not previously installed is strongly recommended.

 - One ASR Configuration Server supports migration for one Resource Group.
 Multiple Resource Groups require multiple ASR Configuration Servers.

 Follow this step-by-step guide to migrate machines to Azure via ASR.